thePeras/SES_Drive/README.md

 ### Run docker container for the backend

+If not build yet or changes to packages were made, run:
 ```bash
 docker-compose build --no-cache
 ```

+To start the backend watching for changes,
 ```bash
 docker-compose up
 ```

 ## Notes

-- Created users are not persisted, so you will need to create them again after restarting the containers.
+- Created users may not persisted when restarting the backend.

 ## Reqs